 The ARC structure in Europe supports the scientific use of ALMA by the European user community.
 The ARC forms the interface between the ALMA observatory and the user community throughout the lifetime of a project, i.e., from proposal preparation to data analysis.
-In Europe, the services to the community are provided by a distributed network of ARC nodes at Bologna, Bonn/Cologne, Grenoble, Leiden, Manchester, Ondřejov, and Onsala, as well as an ALMA Centre of Expertise (CoE) in Lisbon, under the coordination of the ESO ARC in Garching.
+In Europe, the services to the community are provided by a distributed network of ARC nodes at Bologna, Bonn/Cologne, Grenoble, Leiden, Manchester, Ondřejov, and Onsala, under the coordination of the ESO ARC in Garching.

 The primary aim of the European ARC is to maximise ALMA's scientific return for European users.
 Each ARC node is staffed with scientists providing a range of experience in interferometry, (sub-)millimetre observing and ALMA data reduction and interpretation, as well as a range in scientific interests.
-The staff at the ESO ARC, the ARC nodes and the CoE work together to provide optimal support to users during the complete lifetime of a project from proposal preparation, preparation of the Phase 2 material, delivery of the calibrated science products to the users, and, if required, additional data reduction support, advice regarding observing strategies and can help with ALMA archival research.
+The staff at the ESO ARC and the ARC nodes work together to provide optimal support to users during the complete lifetime of a project from proposal preparation, validation of the Phase 2 material, delivery of the calibrated science products to the users, and, if required, additional data reduction support, advice regarding observing strategies and they can help with ALMA archival research.
 The ARC network organises community days, tutorials and workshops throughout Europe to reach out to the community and to train users in proposal preparation and data reduction.
 Several ARC nodes also supervise Master's and PhD students and give university lectures on ALMA-related topics.

 The central point of contact for current and prospective ALMA users is the ALMA Helpdesk, which is available to all registered users from the ALMA Science Portal.
-There is one Helpdesk for all ALMA users, but queries from

-European users will be primarily addressed by the European ARC, either by scientists in Garching or by staff in one of the ARC nodes.
+There is one Helpdesk for all ALMA users, but queries from European users will be primarily addressed by the European ARC, either by scientists in Garching or by staff in one of the ARC nodes.
 The Helpdesk includes a library of "Knowledgebase" articles that address a number of common issues and questions.
-If the answer is not found in the suggested
+If the answer is not found in the suggested Knowledgebase articles, the user can submit a ticket.
+During normal operations, users can expect a response within two business days.
+During the week prior to a proposal deadline, extra staff will be assigned to the Helpdesk and every effort will be made to address time-critical questions in a rapid manner.